IAmParadox27/jellyfin-plugin-home-sections/README.md

 > [!NOTE]
 >
-> The initial translations where generated using AI and may not be perfect.
+> The initial translations were generated using AI and may not be perfect.
 If you find any issues with the translations, please feel free to open a PR to resolve them; I am unfortunately very monolingual, so I won't be able to spot any issues myself.

 1. Fork this repository
 2. Create a new branch called `translations/<language code>`